12 Ways to Earn Money as an Expat

 Jobs for Expats

 Have you thought of moving to another country but wondered if you would be able to earn an income there?
-Perhaps you have been on vacation and fell in love with the way of life and culture and decided that a life as an expat was for you.
+Perhaps you have been on vacation and fell in love with the slower pace of life and culture and decided that life as an expat was for you.
 Before making such a move there are many things to consider, one of which is how will you earn an income.
-If you are retired and have a pension coming in each month, this may not be a problem for you or maybe you would like to work part-time to stay active and supplement your income.
+If you are retired and have a pension coming in each month, this may not be a problem for you or maybe you'd like to work part-time to stay active and supplement your income.

 I have compiled some ideas for you to consider as a way to earn money as an expat.
 Some of these will be more suited to your circumstance than others.
 Some ideas may work in one country and not in another, take a look and decide for yourself which could assist you in building a new life in abroad.